chili-publish/grafx-documentation/docs/GraFx-Studio/guides/anchoring/index.md

 #### Left

 A fixed offset (in pixels, mm, inches, etc.) is set from the left target.
-If the canvas width changes, the left offset remains constant.
+If the page width changes, the left offset remains constant.

 ![screenshot-full](anchor_guide_06.gif)

 #### Right

 A fixed offset is set from the right target.
-If the canvas width changes, the right offset remains constant.
+If the page width changes, the right offset remains constant.

 ![screenshot-full](anchor_guide_07.gif)

 #### Left & Right

 A fixed offset is maintained on both the left and right sides.
-If the canvas width changes, both offsets remain unchanged.
+If the page width changes, both offsets remain unchanged.

 ![screenshot-full](anchor_guide_08.gif)

 #### Top

-**Note:** Top, Bottom and Top & Bottom are only available.

 A fixed offset (in pixels, mm, inches, etc.) is set from the top target.
-If the canvas height changes, the top offset remains constant.
+If the page height changes, the top offset remains constant.

 #### Bottom

 A fixed offset is set from the bottom target.
-If the canvas height changes, the bottom offset remains constant.
+If the page height changes, the bottom offset remains constant.

 #### Top & Bottom

 A fixed offset is maintained on both the top and bottom sides.
-If the canvas height changes, both offsets remain unchanged.
+If the page height changes, both offsets remain unchanged.

 ### Center

-The selected frame stays centered **relative** to the canvas, and its size does not change if the canvas dimensions change.
+The selected frame stays centered **relative** to the target (page or frame), and its size does not change if the page dimensions change.

+When moving the frame, it remains positioned relative to the center of the target.

 ![screenshot-full](anchor_guide_09.gif)